Bug reports developers fix on the first try

 2 minutes

-ngram cuts dead air, zooms on each interaction, and adds step labels.
-Review the storyboard and adjust callouts before exporting.
+ngram cuts the dead air, smart-zooms on each interaction, and adds step labels per reproduction step.
+Scrub the storyboard and adjust the callouts on the failure point before exporting.

 3